My Favorite Cars From The 2025 Pebble Beach Tour ‘d Elegance

 1956 Maserati 200SL

 This Maserati 200SL was one of my favorite cars of the entire week.
-While all Maserati racers are beautiful, there was something about this one – maybe it was those racing numbers – but the judges agreed.
+While all Maserati racers are beautiful, there was something special about this one — maybe it was those gorgeous racing numbers — but the judges agreed.
 The 200SL was Maserati’s challenger for the 2.0-liter class, while the monster 450S went for overall wins.
-This car, chassis 2402, was built by Fiandri & Maglioli, who were former Maserati employees.
-It was tested by Stirling Moss at Monza three days after it was built, and he set the fastest time.
+This car, chassis 2402, was built by Fiandri & Maglioli, former Maserati employees who started their own carrozzeria.
+It was tested by Stirling Moss at Monza three days after it was built.

-This car was entered by the Maserati works team in the 1957 Le Mans 24 Hours, driven by the French duo of Leon Couliboeuf and Jose Behra (the brother of the more famous Jean).
+This car was entered by the Maserati works team in the 1957 24 Hours of Le Mans, driven by the French duo of Leon Couliboeuf and Jose Behra (the brother of the more famous Jean).
 The 1957 race did not go Maserati’s way, and only one of their cars finished.
 This car did not finish due to a fuel tank issue.
 The same drivers also drove 2402 at the Swedish GP, but the car was involved in an accident.
 It was then sold to Jo Bonnier, who raced it around Europe.
 This car did very well with the judges, winning the Post-War Sports Racing class and making the final four Best Of Show contenders.

 1964 Ferrari 250 LM

 The 250 LM was intended as the successor to the all-conquering 250 GTO.
 Ferrari claimed that the 250 LM was a variant of the 250 GT, which was absolutely not true – they shared almost nothing in common.
 In fact, the 250 LM was really just a toned-down version of the 250 P prototype racer.
-Even though the FIA usually gave Ferrari special treatment, they were not willing to homologate the 250 LM as a GT car.
-But even forced to run in the prototype class, the 250 LM won several major races, most famously the 24 Hours of Le Mans in 1965, after all of the other prototypes broke.
+Even though the FIA usually gave Ferrari special treatment, they refused to homologate the 250 LM as a GT car.
+But even when forced to run in the prototype class, the 250 LM won several major races, most famously the 24 Hours of Le Mans in 1965, after all the other prototypes broke down.
 This car, chassis 5909, was delivered to Luigi Chinetti’s North American Racing Team (N.A.R.T.).
-It was entered at Le Mans in 1964, driven by David Piper and Jochen Rindt.
+It was entered at Le Mans in 1964, driven by David Piper and future F1 World Champion Jochen Rindt.
 22-year-old Rindt qualified this car eighth fastest, behind only the Ferrari prototypes and GT40s.
 But it was all for nothing, as their race ended on the very first lap due to an oil filter failure.

 Photo: Girardo & Co

 This car also raced in the 1964 12 Hours of Reims, where John Surtees and Lorenzo Bandini battled against another 250 LM driven by Graham Hill and Jo Bonnier.
 Starting at midnight, the pair of 250 LMs battled for the lead lap after lap, at an average speed of 126 miles an hour.
 In the end, Surtees and Bandini had to settle for second.
 Amazingly, the winning 250 LM of Hill and Bonnier was also on the Tour, and these two cars were reunited for what might be the first time since that battle.
-Truly something you will only see at Car Week.
+Something you will only see at Car Week.
 This car was then sold to Bob Grossman, who raced it under his Scuderia Bear team.
 It won its class at the famous Bahamas Speed Week and finished third overall at Bridgehampton in New York.
-Its racing career ended after 1965, and it has had many owners from all over the world since.
 This was this 250 LM’s fourth appearance at the Concours.
 It took home the Enzo Ferrari Trophy for the best Ferrari at the Concours, but my vote would have gone to that 410 Superamerica.

 1957 Chrysler Super Dart 400